DSaladinCH/al-object-helper/README.md

 This is a new feature and may still contain errors.
 Possibly there are also definitions which have not yet been implemented.
 Please report these in the Git Repository.

+With this extension it is also possible to view BC14 AL objects.
+These files were created with Txt2AL and are intended for BC14 C/AL databases which do not contain AL files in the "Application" app file.

 ## Features

 * **Open Files** easy with a shortcut